Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 \subsection{Parameters selection in IG}

-The performance of \ac{IG} is illustrated in \fig{IG4} and \fig{IG12} with respect to the measures of comprehensiveness and sufficiency, in \fig{IG6} with respect to the value of the baseline output and in \fig{IG10} with respect to the approximation error.
+\Tom{Before being able to compare different attribution methods, an appropriate selection of parameters must be determined for the \ac{IG} approach, which we do in the following.} The performance of \ac{IG} is illustrated in \fig{IG4} and \fig{IG12} with respect to the measures of comprehensiveness and sufficiency, in \fig{IG6} with respect to the value of the baseline output and in \fig{IG10} with respect to the approximation error.
 We comment on them in detail in the following.

 \fig{IG4} shows comprehensiveness and sufficiency of the different datasets for the four different baseline choices.
-Here, the number of steps is fixed to $N=300$, to guarantee a reliable outcome, as we will investigate later.
+Here, the number of steps is fixed to $N=300$, to guarantee a reliable outcome.
 As is evident from \fig{IG4}, the performance dependency on the baseline choice is weak, since all behave very similarly.
 However, some interesting conclusions can be drawn.
 First, the \emph{mask} baseline (in blue in the figure) consistently shows the worst behavior in both comprehensiveness (lower curve) and sufficiency (higher curve, at least in the lower range of $f$).
 An analysis of the error regions (not shown in the figure for the sake of readability) further shows that the difference is statistically significant, that is, the \emph{mask} baseline regularly provides the worst performance. \emph{zero}, \emph{mean}, and \emph{padding} instead provide the best performance and essentially show equivalent behavior.

 To further investigate the choice of the baseline, \fig{IG6} shows the value of the baseline output $F(\B x_0)$ as a function of the length of the text (number of tokens $k$).
 In this case, the lower the baseline output value $F(\B x_0)$, the better the approach, since the deviation of the sum of attributions with respect to the true value $F(\B x)$ is controlled (see also \e{IG4}).
 Above in \fig{IG6} we display the true value of the baseline output, which is then normalized by the text length $k$ below in the figure in order to capture the average contribution on each single token, that is, its real impact.
 From the figure, we clearly see that the \emph{mask} baseline (in blue) shows pretty constant behavior that, however, is constantly outperformed by the \emph{zero} baseline (in yellow). \emph{Padding} baseline (in red) and \emph{mean} baseline (in green) exhibit a similar behavior, with a peak at low $k$, and a high saturation value at large $k$, with \emph{mean} providing the highest values.
 They are also outperformed by the \emph{zero} baseline, except for a very small region in the interval $k\in[10,20]$ where, however, we observe the lowest values of $F(\B x_0)$.
 For this reason, the \emph{zero} baseline is the preferred choice, as it exhibits the best or the highest performance throughout $k$.